 So, is it a religion?

-No. Although almost every religion uses some kind of meditation practice, meditation itself doesn’t need to have any religious connotation.
-Obviously, if you come across a meditation which DOES have religious connotations, it means this particular meditation is being used by a religion and therefore has been adapted to suit their beliefs.
+No. Although almost every religion uses a meditation practice, meditation itself doesn’t need to have any religious meaning.
+What if you come across a meditation which DOES have religious connotations?
+It means this particular meditation was adapted to suit their religious beliefs.

-When I teach the Meditation: Absolute Beginners Course, I explain:
+When I teach the Meditation: Absolute Beginners Class, I explain: